vinnieOrdobas/Code-Institute-MS1/README.md

 > - Designed with HTML5, CSS3, Bootstrap and Flexbox.
 > - Single page site with five sections acting as individual pages.
-> - Fixed navigation allows the user to easily navigate, regardless of which page visited.
+> - Navigation bar allows the user to easily navigate, regardless of which page visited.
-> - Fixed footer allows the user quick accessibility to social media links.
+> - Footer allows the user quick accessibility to social media links.
 > - Carousel with subtitles to introduce the club's infrastructure.
 > - Adjusable pictures with rounded frames for introduce the crew.
 > - Sign up form and find us with an embedded map.